-St. Bonaventure, known as "the seraphic doctor," was born at Bagnorea in Tuscany, in 1221.
+St. Bonaventure, known as "the seraphic doctor," was born at Bagnoregio, in the Lazio region of central Italy, in 1221.
 He received the name of Bonaventure in consequence of an exclamation of St. Francis of Assisi, when, in response to the pleading of the child's mother, the saint prayed for John's recovery from a dangerous illness, and, foreseeing the future greatness of the little John, cried out "O Buona ventura"-O good fortune!

 At the age of twenty-two St. Bonaventure entered the Franciscan Order.
 Having made his vows, he was sent to Paris to complete his studies under the celebrated doctor Alexander of Hales, an Englishman and a Franciscan.
 After the latter's death he continued his course under his successor, John of Rochelle.
 In Paris he became the intimate friend of the great St. Thomas Aquinas.
 He received the degree of Doctor, together with St. Thomas Aquinas, ceding to his friend against the latter's inclination, the honor of having it first conferred upon him.
 Like St. Thomas Aquinas, he enjoyed the friendship of the holy King, St. Louis.